Evil Deeds Never Go Unrewarded

-After a few days of dining out on her story of the Mini-mart she began to feel a bit guilty.
+After a two days of dining out on her story of the Mini-mart she began to feel a bit guilty.
 She had stolen the goods.
 No question.

-As she entered the mini-mart with her resolve, a mix of contrition and justifiable annoyance, she was stunned when the cashier greeted her with a beatific smile.
+As Marge entered the mini-mart with her resolve, a mix of contrition and justifiable annoyance, she was stunned when the cashier greeted her with a beatific smile.